 Mortgage Rates Wax and Wane: When do you seize the moment?

 The real estate market can create a great deal of uncertainty.
-When rates climb, month after month, and then ease off a bit, it prompts so many questions.
+When rates climb, month after month, and then ease off a bit and stall, it prompts so many questions.
 Will it keep going lower/higher?
 Is now the right time, or did I miss my chance?
 Can we even afford anything that’s available?
 And will we have to win a bidding war to get a contract?

 It can be especially hard for a first-time homebuyer.
 Adding to the challenge is rising rents, making the decision to rent or buy more difficult.
 As a mortgage professional, I’m often asked for advice.